woman and young boy looking at cream popcorn popper

 Popcorn not popping is one of the most disappointing things ever, so we took it upon ourselves to explain what causes this so you can avoid it in the future.

-Picture this: It’s Friday night, the family’s all together, and you’ve just put some kernels in your stovetop popcorn popper to make popcorn for your weekly movie marathon.
+Picture this: It’s Friday night, the family’s all together, and you’ve just dropped some kernels in your stovetop popcorn popper to make popcorn for your weekly movie marathon.

 But a few minutes in, you open the lid and discover that most of them didn’t pop (cue horror music).
 Now what?